-The Company recorded \$62.6 million of goodwill on the statement of financial condition, all of which is expected to be deductible for income tax purposes.
-The final goodwill recorded on the Company's statement of financial condition may differ from that reflected herein as a result of measurement period adjustments.
+The Company recorded \$59.4 million of goodwill on its statement of financial condition, all of which is expected to be deductible for income tax purposes.
 In management's opinion, the goodwill represents the reputation and operating expertise of Simmons.

-Identifiable intangible assets purchased by the Company consisted of customer relationships and the Simmons trade name with acquisition-date fair values currently estimated to be \$10.4 million and \$0.8 million, respectively.
-The Company anticipates finalizing the fair value of Simmons intangible assets in the third quarter of 2016.
+Identifiable intangible assets purchased by the Company consisted of customer relationships and the Simmons trade name with acquisition-date fair values of \$14.9 million and \$9.1 million, respectively.